luisc8487/library-of-books/README.md

 - If you edit a book's title, the list updates right away.
 - If you delete a book, it disappears from the list.
 - All changes happen on the page without needing to reload.

+## What Does It Look Like?

+Each book in your list looks like this: (insert gif / image)

+- The image is a random picture from [Lorem Picsum](https://picsum.photos/).
+- The title is what you entered.
+- The ✎ Edit button lets you change the title.
+- The Delete button removes the book.